j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 You declare that a type is nullable by adding a question mark (`?`) to the end of the type.

+### You can use a nullable type everywhere you can use a non-nullable type

+Every type you define can be turned into a nullable version of that type by simply adding a `?` to the end of it.
+You can use nullable types in the same places that you would use plain old non-nullable types:
+* When defining variables and properties.
+* When defining parameters.
+* When defining function return types.
+A function can have a nullable return type.

 ### How to access a nullable type's functions and properties

 Suppose you have a variable whose type is nullable, and you want to access its object's properties and functions.
 You can't make function calls or refer to the properties of a null value as it doesn't have any.
-To stop you from performing any operations that are invalid, the compiler insists that you check that the variable is not null before giving you access to any functions or properties.
+To stop you from performing any operations that are invalid, the compiler *insists* that you check that the variable is not null before giving you access to any functions or properties.

 To access the underlying object's functions and properties, you first have to establish that the variable's value is not `null`.
 One way of achieving this is to check the value of the variable inside an `if`.